symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

 You could of course do this by customizing how this field is rendered in a template.
 But field type extensions allow you to do this in a nice DRY fashion.

-Defining the Field Type Extension
+Defining the Form Type Extension
 ---------------------------------

-Your first task will be to create the field type extension class.
+Your first task will be to create the form type extension class.
 Let's call it ``ImageTypeExtension``.
 You will store the class in a file called ``ImageTypeExtension.php``, in the ``<BundleName>\Form\Type`` directory.

-When creating a field type extension, you can either implement the :class:`Symfony\\Component\\Form\\FormTypeExtensionInterface` interface, or extend the :class:`Symfony\\Component\\Form\\AbstractTypeExtension` class.
+When creating a form type extension, you can either implement the :class:`Symfony\\Component\\Form\\FormTypeExtensionInterface` interface, or extend the :class:`Symfony\\Component\\Form\\AbstractTypeExtension` class.
 Most of the time, you will end up extending the abstract class.